Knorcedger/generator-knr-generator/README.md

 # generator-knr-generator [![Build Status](https://travis-ci.org/Knorcedger/generator-knr-generator.png?branch=master)](https://travis-ci.org/Knorcedger/generator-knr-generator)

-A composite Yeoman generator to create other Yeoman generators.
+A composite Yeoman generator to create other Yeoman generators, or bootstrap a project.
 Built for my own needs, but feel free to use it if it fits yours as well.
 Check the dependencies below to see what subgenerators are called.